 Arusha National Park is home to the iconic Mount Meru, the second-highest peak in Tanzania.
 Guests can experience a walking safari through the grasslands and get close to giraffes, zebras and herds of Cape Buffalo, all under the guidance of a professional park ranger, of course.

 Kilimanjaro National Park is home to Africa’s highest mountain, Mount Kilimanjaro.
 Climbing this incredible peak is a once-in-a-lifetime adventure for many.
-Royal Climb and safaris offers unmatched Kili treks as either private climbs or group tours which anyone can join.
-Learn more about climbing Kilimanjaro here.
+Royal Climb and Safaris offers unmatched Kili treks as either private climbs or group tours.

 Scenery and Environment